MilosevicZeljko/cubeia/README.md

 ```

 ### Running Locally
+1. Clone this repo

-1. Make sure you have MySQL running locally.
+2. Make sure you have Maven and MySQL running locally
-2. Execute the following command to start the application:
+3. Execute the following command to start the application

 ```console
 mvn spring-boot:run